The On Deck Circle

 And weekends, our parents would occasionally drag us over to an elderly aunt’s house to drink grape juice while watching Mutual of Omaha’s, “Wild Kingdom.”

 At that time, it was always clear that, even if you had a sister within our age group, she was, by definition, not invited to play directly with us boys.
-We boys set the daily, ad hoc agenda.
-Girls could tag along at a safe distance if they had nothing better to do, but they were not to interfere with the serious business of boy-play.
+We boys set the daily ad hoc agenda.
+Girls could tag along at a safe distance if they had nothing better to do, but they were not to interfere with the serious business of baseball.

 And, of course, except for the periodic war games we would play (Americans vs. Germans; Seventh Cavalry vs. Indians), we mostly played baseball.